 Matt Freedman is a sculptor, graphic artist, performer, writer and curator with a background in cartooning and anthropology.
 His current work explores the consequences when DIY versions of modern spectacles revive half-remembered cultural myths.
 Solo exhibition venues include Pierogi Gallery (Brooklyn), vertexList (Brooklyn), Flipside (Brooklyn), FiveMyles (Brooklyn), and SculptureCenter (New York).

 Gary Hatfield (PhD, University of Wisconsin–Madison) taught at Harvard and Johns Hopkins before coming to Penn in 1987.
-He works in the History of Modern Philosphy, the philisophy of psychology, theories of vision, and the philosophy of science.
-He is a member of the Institute for Research in Cognitive Science, the Center for Cognitive Neuroscience, the Penn Perception group, and the History and Sociology of Science Graduate Group.
-He has long been fascintaed by visual perception and the mind–body problem.
+He works in the history of modern philosophy, the philosophy of psychology, theories of vision, and the philosophy of science.
+He is a member of the MindCore initiative, the Center for Cognitive Neuroscience, and the Center for Neuroaesthetics.
+He has long been fascinated by visual perception and the mind–body problem.

 College of Women Class of 1963 Professor